-Keywords: cash flows, capital budgeting, discount rate, pandemic.
+Keywords: Cash flows, Capital budgeting, Discount rate, Pandemic.

-lobalization as a process of great economic changes (Glushkova, Lomakina, Sakulyeva, 2019, pp. 876-884), that are reflected in the social, political and cultural aspect of overall life has been greatly stimulated by the emergence and development of international corporations.
+Glushkova, Lomakina, Sakulyeva, 2019, pp. 876-884), that are reflected in the social, political and cultural aspect of overall life has been greatly stimulated by the emergence and development of international corporations.
 High concentration of capital and business in several countries are their main characteristic.
 The development of technology and the removal of barriers to the free flow of products, services, people and capital have contributed to the fact that two thirds of the world capital market are in their possession.